Collie exercise & Fitness Guide

 Exercise by Age

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Collies have particular requirements based on their large size, heavy shedding level, and genetic predispositions to collie eye anomaly and hip dysplasia.
+Collies bring a large build, a heavy shedding pattern, and breed-specific health risk around collie eye anomaly and hip dysplasia — each of those shifts routine care in a different direction.

 Mental Stimulation